 - • What is an ESTA and how does it work?

-To heighten security regarding incoming trips to the United States, the requirements regarding traveling without a visa have been sharpened.
-Beforehand, you are required to have an approved ESTA; without an ESTA you will not be granted access to the United States of America.
+To increase security regarding incoming trips to the United States, the requirements regarding travelling without a visa have been sharpened.
+Before departure, you are required to have an approved ESTA; without an ESTA you will not be granted access to the United States of America.

 An ESTA is thus not a visa or e-visa, but a digital travel authorization to enter the US.
 Through the ESTA it is possible to travel to the US without a visa.
 Other names for an ESTA include: ESTA USA, ESTA United States, and ESTA America.